About this course

 - Critically read research articles in the literature, and present this information in a manner accessible to peers.

 Participants should have a solid foundation in organic chemistry and biochemistry.
 This course will assume reasonable knowledge of chemical functional groups, reactivity, and mechanisms.
-A second year chemistry course level is required, such as FA-CPS-311 or SK-BORC13 or equivalent, while aspects of a third year chemistry course would be beneficial, such as SK-BORC3 or equivalent.
-A first year biochemistry course is also recommended.
+A first year chemistry course level is required, such as FA-CPS104 or SK-B1BIOC or equivalent, while aspects of a second year chemistry course such as FA-CPS-311 or SK-BORC13 would be beneficial.
+If you are uncertain regarding the adequacy of your chemistry level, please contact the coordinator.
+A first year bio

 - CreditsECTS 7.5